wrinkdater/Posys-Cursors-Improved-by-wrinkdater/README.md

 ### 2025-01-23 (v1.9) by wrinkdater:
 - added Unintrusive beam by Jens-3302 and fixed it in Extras;
 - added Unintrusive Negative beam in Extras;
-- fixed vertical in Default and Mono schemes;
+- fixed vertical cursor in Default and Mono schemes;
 - added Left Wrong Finger hand in extras.

 ### 2024-11-05 (v1.8) by wrinkdater: